Will a pumped hydro, which depends on two large water reservoirs to operate, succeed in semi-arid western fall country?

 Image: Looking towards dry Dungowan Ck, Ogunbil, NSW at the end of the three year drought, 2019.

 The site of the proposed pumped hydro energy storage at Ogunbil, NSW is on the western side of the Great Dividing Range.
 The range plays a critical role in Australia’s climate, water supply, agriculture, and as a refuge for wildlife, supporting over 70% of threatened species.
-Although the eastern side receives high rainfall, the western side contrasts sharply, being considerably drier and hotter due to the mountain range blocking moist Pacific winds.
-The project, which depends on two large water reservoirs to operate, has been mistakenly planned in a semi-arid zone affected by this rain shadow effect.
+Although the eastern side receives high average rainfall, the western side contrasts sharply, being considerably drier and hotter in summer due to the mountain range blocking moist Pacific winds.
+EDF’s project, which depends on two large water reservoirs to operate, has been poorly planned in a semi-arid zone affected by this rain shadow effect.

-The residents of the Dungowan Valley understand exactly what living with huge climatic variability means.
+The residents of the Dungowan Valley understand exactly what living with climatic variability means.

-The New England / North West is warmer and more variable than historically, with climate projections showing increasing temperatures, more hot days and heatwaves, and changes to rainfall patterns.
+The New England and North West is warmer and more variable than historically, with climate projections showing increasing temperatures, more hot days and heatwaves, and changes to rainfall patterns.
 That raises evaporation and reduces available runoff.
-Bureau of Meteorology long-term climate statistics show Tamworth is inland with a rainfall regime that is seasonal and highly variable year-to-year—this is typical of semi-arid zones where multi-year droughts occur and “average” rainfall can be a poor guide to future water supply.
+Bureau of Meteorology long-term climate statistics show Tamworth has a seasonal rainfall pattern that is highly variable year-to-year—this is typical of semi-arid climates where multi-year droughts can occur and “average” rainfall can be a poor guide to future water supply.

-The past six months have been among the wettest on record in the Dungowan Valley; however, this represents the opposite side of the pendulum swing from the extreme drought of 2017–2019, the worst ever recorded on Australia’s eastern seaboard.
+The second half of 2025 has been among the wettest periods on record in the Dungowan Valley.
+However, this represents the opposite side of the pendulum swing from the severe drought of 2017–2019, which produced record-low multi-year rainfall totals for NSW and the Murray-Darling basin.

 The PHES site is located immediately downstream of the existing Dungowan Dam, at the head of the the Namoi Valley water catchment which covers over 43,000 km2.
-At the time of writing, the total accessible volume of water storage in the Namoi system is 911,757 megalitres.
-When the video (ABOVE) was taken in 2019, the total volume of water stored across the entire system—an area nearly one-thirteenth the size of France—was only 19,119 megalitres.
+At the end of 2025, the total accessible volume of water storage in the Namoi system is 911,757 megalitres.
+When the video (ABOVE) was taken in 2019, the total volume of water stored across the entire system—an area about the same size as Switzerland—was only 19,119 megalitres.

 The situation was dire for Tamworth residents (under highest level emergency water restrictions) and farmers, with Dungowan Dam level below 50% for approximately two years, and the Dungowan Creek totally dry for much of that time.